AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 The editing of the timelapse will be done with iMovie.

 ## Rubik's cubes configuration

-To be able to create the fresco, we need to know exactly what every face on the fresco will look, that's why in the [Program](#program) section, we will explain how Laurent created a software that, with an image in entry, return the configuration of the Rubik's cube of your choice.
+To create the fresco, we need to know exactly how every face on the fresco will look like, that's why in the [Program](#program) section, we will explain how Laurent created a software that, with an image in input, outputs the configuration of the Rubik's cube of your choice.

+The Rubik's cubes will be placed on the wall with double-sided tape, the tape will be placed on the corners of the rubik's cubes, making a big grid on the wall.
+Each tape will stick 4 cubes in one time, reducing the amount of tape used.

 ## Transport